jstachio/jstachio/README.md

 SnapHop additions
 -----------------

+ * Full support of non-optional Mustache spec v1.3.0 requirements (including whitespace)
+   * Optional inheritance support with some caveats
+   * Optional lambda support with some differences due to static nature
  * RenderService extension point via ServiceLoader
  * Formatter for custom `toString` of variables
  * Add extra `implements` interfaces to generated code for trait like add ons (`@TemplateInterface`)